Chinwendu20/Google_IT_automation_capstone_scripts/README.md

 Hey there,

-This repository contains scripts from the google IT automation capstone course, specifically the python scripts for the last week.
+This repository contains scripts for the google IT automation capstone course, specifically the python scripts for the last week.